Marijuana has been used as a migraine treatment for hundreds of years.

 History of medical marijuana for migraines

 The history of marijuana as a medicine goes back further than most people might realize.
-In the first two centuries AD, Chinese writers documented that Emperor Shen Nuang used marijuana medicinally in the third century BC.
-This was the first ever recorded use of medical cannabis.
+Ancient Chinese writers documented that Emperor Shen Nuang used marijuana medicinally in the third century BC.
+This was the first recorded use of medical cannabis.

 In a 2013 study called Cannabinoids and Hallucinogens for Headache, the authors write about marijuana being used in Ayurvedic mixtures to treat headaches in 400-300 BC.